Healthy Diet

 Foods Containing Protein

-We recommend a reasonably high protein intake up to 60% of your calories coming from a lean protein source.
-Animal foods are rich in protein include: chicken, turkey, fish and sea food, eggs, lamb and beef (eat sparingly).
+Animal foods are rich in protein include: turkey, fish and sea food, eggs, lamb and beef (eat sparingly).
 Other acceptable protein sources are beans, tofu, and low-fat meat substitutes.
 Only eat grass fed red meats as grain fed meats may be contaminated with fungi and their mycotoxins from the grains they are fed.
+We recommend one palm sized portion of lean protein with each meal.

 Vegetables

-One can include a large quantity of vegetables in your diet, such as asparagus, peppers, eggplant, cucumbers, cabbage, onions, celery, pumpkin, green-leaf vegetables, legumes such as beans and lentils.
-Cauliflower and broccoli are allowed in limited amounts.
+One can include a large quantity of vegetables in your diet, such as asparagus, peppers, eggplant, cucumbers, cabbage, onions, celery, pumpkin, brocholli, green-leaf vegetables, legumes such as beans and lentils.
 Ideally, vegetables should form the largest food group in your diet; they should cover at least half of the plate.
 A good example is a large salad with protein meal and dressing.
 Vegetables to be avoided are the starchy ones, such as potatoes and rice, while corn, carrots, and peas may be eaten sparingly.
+We recommend 3 handful of vegetables with each meal.

 Fruits: